 Left: previous version with tilt map toggle.
 Read More

 When the Google Maps Engine app hit Android in late 2013, it enabled users to view and share custom maps.
 Now an update has landed that empowers them to create and edit such maps as well.
 Users can spawn new ones, add layers, and move points around as needed.
 They can then go back and rename aspects as they wish.

 The update has also introduced some UI changes, so while it may look largely the same, it's a little cleaner around the edges.
+This should improve the quality of the experience overall, though users may still want to hop over to a desktop to really have at things (especially people working for businesses).
 Read More

 For the relentless proof-readers among us, we've got a quick tip pointed out today by Reddit user SuperNanoCat.
 When writing in an editable text box on Android, users can highlight a word or chunk of text, then press and hold to drag it around.

 This feature has actually been around for quite some time, possibly as far back as Ice Cream Sandwich, but it's a feature most users have only used accidentally.
 Read More

 Good things come to those who wait.
 Android users didn't get an official Wikipedia app until January 2012, and it was a relatively bare bones release at that.
 Over two years later, it's really starting to show its age, as those Gingerbread screenshots sitting on its Play Store page aren't impressing anyone.
 But now we see a new version of the Wikipedia Beta app that finally seems poised to give us the native experience we've been waiting for.